NoahKise/inventory-tracker2.0/README.md

 #### By Noah Kise

-#### A web application to mangage the inventory for a fictional trading card game store.
+#### A web application to manage the inventory for a fictional trading card game store.

 ## Technologies Used